hdac-hmh/irishub-sdk-js/README.md

 -   Client service:
     -   Connection to a blockchain node (http and socket mode)
     -   Commonly used Tendermint and Cosmos RPCs
-    -   All Lum Network dedicated RPCs
+    -   All RIZON dedicated RPCs
     -   Transaction broadcast
 -   Transactions
     -   Payload generation
     -   Signature
 -   Messages & Types:
-    -   Cosmos & Lum messages payload building
+    -   Cosmos messages payload building
     -   Typescript implementation of RPCs requests and responses
 -   Other utils:
     -   Encoding data from/to: Uint8Array, base64 and hex